Late Night with Conan O'Brien: International broadcasts

 CNBC Europe used to air Late Night with Conan O'Brien on weeknights from 11:45 pm–12:30 am CET, with weekend editions on Saturdays and Sundays at 9:45 pm–10:30 pm CET.
 However, in March 2007, CNBC Europe decided to show only the weekend editions, and drop the weeknight editions, to make way for more business news programmes in their weeknight schedules.

 On the week of August 4, 2008, however, CNBC Europe has discontinued showing the NBC Nightly News, which for many years was shown live from America in a 12:30 am–1:00 am CET slot.
-Late Night with Conan O'Brien has now replaced NBC Nightly News in the 12:30 am–1:00 am slot.
-The weeknight editions are a 30-minute condensed version of the show.
-The show follows the weeknight condensed version of The Tonight Show with Jay Leno which airs at 12:00 am CET.
+Late Night with Conan O'Brien has replaced NBC Nightly News in the 12:30 am–1:00 am slot.
+The weeknight editions were a 30-minute condensed version of the show.
+The show followed the weeknight condensed version of The Tonight Show with Jay Leno which aired at 12:00 am CET.

 In September 2008, CNBC Europe changed the weeknight schedules to include full uncut editions of Late Night with Conan O'Brien broadcast in the 11:45 am CET/10:45 pm GMT 45-minute time slot.
-This schedule usually runs from Tuesdays to Fridays.
+This schedule usually ran from Tuesdays to Fridays.
 CNBC Europe decided to stop broadcasting Late Night as of January 1, 2009, a mere two months before Conan's last show as host.
-Instead of following The Tonight Show reruns on weekends, CNBC now broadcasts two Tonight Show episodes in a row.
+Instead of following The Tonight Show reruns on weekends, CNBC broadcast two Tonight Show episodes in a row.